From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

 \subsection{Gap and contribution}

-Taken together, the Islamic index and ESG literatures suggest that non-pecuniary constraints matter for portfolio characteristics and risk and that continuous measures of those constraints can be fruitfully integrated into asset-pricing analysis.
-Yet they differ sharply in how the underlying attributes are modelled.
-Islamic equity studies almost always start from a Shariah-compliant universe defined by binary rules and then analyse performance, risk, or integration relative to conventional benchmarks.
-ESG studies, by contrast, start from continuous scores and use those scores directly as inputs into portfolio design and return prediction.
+Taken together, the Islamic index, ESG, and sin-stock literatures suggest that non-pecuniary constraints materially affect portfolio characteristics and risk, that continuous measures of those constraints can be fruitfully integrated into asset-pricing analysis, and that the specific location of the exclusion boundary has consequences for both diversification and expected returns.
+Yet these literatures remain siloed: Islamic finance studies treat compliance as binary; ESG studies work with continuous but opaque scores; and sin-stock studies focus on a fixed set of excluded industries.

-The small but growing body of work on Continuous Shariah Compliance Index and convergence indices demonstrates that compliance can be treated as a continuous characteristic and that more compliant firms often differ systematically in risk and profitability.\citep[e.g.][]{Hameed2023,Parlak2024,Alnamlah2022} However, this work is generally tied to a single national standard or index methodology, focuses on firm-level outcomes rather than systematic portfolio design, and does not seek to reconcile multiple global standards within a unified scale.

-To our knowledge, there is no paper that constructs a unified, continuous measure of Shariah compliance that: (i) explicitly embeds multiple global standards (AAOIFI, DJIM, FTSE-style and related methodologies) within a common measurement framework; (ii) uses this measure to design families of Islamic equity portfolios with varying compliance intensity, thereby tracing out a compliance--diversification--performance frontier in a manner analogous to ESG intensity frontiers; and (iii) analyses the asset-pricing implications of the resulting portfolios, including factor exposures and the cross-sectional relation between degrees of Shariah compliance and expected returns.
-This is the gap the present paper addresses.
+This paper bridges these literatures by constructing a unified, continuous measure of Shariah compliance that: (i) explicitly embeds multiple global standards within a common measurement framework; (ii) uses this measure to design families of Islamic equity portfolios with varying compliance intensity; (iii) analyses the asset-pricing implications of the resulting portfolios; (iv) uses the September 2023 methodology change as an institutional validation setting; (v) quantifies the economic cost of binary versus continuous screening; and (vi) develops a simple equilibrium framework that helps interpret the observed patterns.